 Price Premium

-If customers perceive a product or service to be of high quality, they are often willing to pay a premium price for it, something along the lines of quality over quantity.
-This allows businesses to potentially achieve higher profit margins.
+If customers perceive a product or service as high quality, they are often willing to pay a premium price, quality over quantity.
+This allows businesses to achieve higher profit margins potentially.

 Customer Satisfaction and Loyalty

 Perceived quality can also impact customer satisfaction and loyalty.
-If customers perceive that they are receiving high-quality products or services, they are more likely to be satisfied and become repeat customers, resulting in higher customer retention rates.
+Customers who perceive that they are receiving high-quality products or services are more likely to be satisfied and become repeat customers, resulting in higher customer retention rates.
+Additionally, implementing effective CIAM software can further enhance customer satisfaction by streamlining the user experience and ensuring secure access to services, thereby fostering long-term loyalty.

 Reduced Marketing Costs